shawshubham/shawshubham.github.io/content/learning/advanced-skills/low-level-design/2_SOLID-in-action/2_1_SOLID-in-action-intro.md

 ---
-title: "SOLID Principles in Action: Designing a Real System from Scratch"
+title: "Designing a Real System from Scratch"
 description: "Kick off the SOLID Principles in Action phase by designing a real-world Employee Management System from scratch.
 Learn how to apply each SOLID principle step by step to build scalable, maintainable, and testable software."
 keywords:
   - solid principles java